 The Doves have not broken up despite their long inactivity says Jimi Goodwin.

-Imagine Dragons, One Direction, Linkin Park, Pentatonix, Coldplay, One Republic, Fun, the Apache Relay, The 1975, Daft Punk, Drowning Pool, are all examples of music groups that are still attached.
+Imagine Dragons, Linkin Park, Pentatonix, Coldplay, One Republic, Fun, the Apache Relay, The 1975, Daft Punk, Drowning Pool, are all examples of music groups that are still attached.

 Let us hope the cohesive syndrome that affected great groups will pass them by.